What to Expect at Your Orthopaedic Surgery Appointment

 Please be prepared to provide a photo ID and a copy of your insurance card.
 At check-in, we will ask you to confirm demographic information, such as your mailing address, phone number(s), email address, and Primary Care Physician’s name.
 Copayments are taken at the time of check-in.
 We accept checks, debit cards or credit cards.
 We no longer accept cash.

 If you are a new patient, you will be asked to complete a New Patient Self- Assessment form prior to being seen.
 Please click here to print a copy of the form to complete before your arrival.
 Please remember to bring it with you when you check in.

 You will be asked to complete a questionnaire on an iPad at each appointment.
-These surveys are part of the Patient Reported Outcomes Measures (PROMs) program at Partners Healthcare.
+These surveys are part of the Patient Reported Outcomes Measures (PROMs) program at Mass General Brigham.
 The questionnaire is comprised of, but not limited to, questions regarding your current health status, physical function and ability, and pain level.
 PROMs questionnaires allow your provider to track your progress before and after treatment or surgery.

 We value your time and do all we can to ensure that you are seen as close to your appointment time as possible, but unforeseen factors may cause longer than desired clinic wait times.
 You may want to bring a book, magazine, iPad, or laptop with you to help pass the time in case clinic wait times are longer than expected.
 Free wifi is provided at all of our locations.
 We post wait times in our clinics and update patients as wait times change.
 Patients should expect to spend 1-2 hours at their appointment from the time they check-in, have seen all the members of their care team, and check-out with follow up instructions and future appointments.